bulithakawushika/Fish-Classification-ML-Model-CNN/README.md

 Finally, By combining both models we are able to predict if the input image has a fish or not, if yes then what is the name of the fish species.

+## Workflow
+1. **Fish/Non-Fish Detection**
+   - Uses a custom detection model to identify fish regions in images.
+   - Filters out non-fish images to improve classification accuracy.

+2. **Feature Extraction**
+   - MobileNet is used as a feature extractor.
+   - Pretrained layers are frozen to avoid overtraining and retain learned features.

+3. **Fish Classification**
+   - A CNN model takes the extracted features and classifies the fish into species or categories.

+## Highlights
+- Efficient two-stage pipeline: detection → feature extraction → classification.
+- Reduces false positives by separating fish/non-fish detection.
+- Leverages transfer learning for faster and more accurate training.

 ## Our solution

 With the help of the mobile application users will be able to upload an image of the